-While it's difficult to put an exact dollar value on each of the potential benefits and costs, a calculated estimate will determine if it's worth a more thorough investigation.
+While it is difficult to put an exact dollar value on each of the potential benefits and costs, a calculated estimate will determine if it is worth a more thorough investigation.
 If we compare the investment of on-farm grain storage to other investments and the result is similar, then we can revisit the numbers and work on increasing their accuracy.
-If the return is not even in the ball park, we've potentially avoided a costly mistake.
-On the contrary, if after checking our numbers the return is favourable, we can proceed with the investment confidently.
+If the return is not even in the ball park, we have potentially avoided a